 The L.A.
 Whiskey Society was established in 2006 by ten Los Angeles friends who found they all shared an intense interest in whiskey.
 Since then, the Society has expanded its membership and become known to whiskey enthusiasts worldwide, though it remains a private club.

 Our concern is in keeping whiskey fun, fair, and honest.
 To that end, we guard our independence and integrity.
 No advertising is accepted for this site.

 Our members include some of the top whiskey experts and most popular whiskey bloggers in the US, as well as people who work in different aspects of the whiskey business itself.
 We each have a specialized focus and skill set, and we work as a team to stay on top of all things whiskey -- from historic discoveries, to the spirit's manufacture, to the state of the current marketplace, to what we think tastes the best... and worst!

 In addition to being a premiere venue for rare whiskey tastings, LAWS is also home to one of the best collections of rare whiskeys in the United States.
-The flagship of the collection is the oldest verifiable bottle of whiskey in the world, a bottle of Baker's Pure Rye distilled more than a decade before the Civil War.
+The flagship of the collection is what we believe to be the oldest verifiable bottle of whiskey in the world, a bottle of Baker's Pure Rye distilled more than a decade before the Civil War.

 Meetings are held in our private bar.
 Membership is highly selective and extremely limited.
 Those wishing to apply should have a very strong background in whiskey appreciation and history.

 Most of our visitors use the site as a reference guide for whiskey ratings and reviews.
 New entries are added on a nearly daily basis.
 We do publish the occasional full-length article, and when we do, we recommend reading it -- it's either something important that whiskey enthusiasts need to know about, or something we find interesting and entertaining.

 RARE WHISKEY AUTHENTICATION